grafana/xk6-disruptor-demo/demos/online-boutique/README.md

 ERRO[0052] some thresholds have failed
 ```

-Notice the change with respect of the baselins:
+Notice the change with respect of the baseline:

 ```
 ✗ checks.........................: 90.47% ✓ 532       ✗ 56